vincent-vega/csctester/README.md

    1 →  Error: the script couldn't run properly (e.g. invalid login credentials) 2 →  Error: one or more minor checks failed (e.g. wrong error messages) 3 →  Critical error: core signature functionalities are compromised

+  ARGS: with `check' command, the credential ID(s) to be tested.
+If no credential ID is provided then check every credential found in the account and perform other non credential-related checks

 Options:
   -u, --user <username>         Account username to be used.